 The Center regularly organizes conferences which aim to promote and provoke research at the forefront of ancient Mediterranean studies.
-The conference proceedings are published with a major academic press, most often in the Brill series edited by W.V.
-Harris, Columbia Studies in the Classical Tradition.
+The conference proceedings are published with a major academic press, most often in the Brill series, Columbia Studies in the Classical Tradition.

 The Creation of Roman History and Epigraphy:

 Theodor Mommsen from 1817 to 2017 (Saturday, December 9, 2017)

 On Saturday, December 9, 2017, the Center for the Ancient Mediterranean will host a one-day conference in honor of the 200th anniversary of the birth of the Nobel Laureate and Roman Historian, Theodor Mommsen (November 30, 1817).
-Participants will include Clifford Ando (University of Chicago), Werner Eck (Universität zu Köln), Harriet Flower (Princeton), Bruce Frier (University of Michigan) William V. Harris (Columbia), Suzanne Marchand (Louisiana State University), Maya Maskarinec (USC), Michael Peachin (NYU) and Stefan Rebenich (Universität Bern).
+Participants will include Clifford Ando (University of Chicago), Werner Eck (Universität zu Köln), Bruce Frier (University of Michigan), Zachary Herz (Columbia) Suzanne Marchand (Louisiana State University), Maya Maskarinec (USC), Michael Peachin (NYU) and Stefan Rebenich (Universität Bern).
 Registration is recommended (but not required).
 Please RSVP via the link above or by emailing firstname.lastname@example.org.

 Our FALL 2016 conference, Aristophanes and Politics, was a co-presented (with the Onassis Foundation, USA) and co-sponsored (with the Classical Studies Graduate Program) two-day international conference on September 30 - October 1, 2016.
 You can download a conference program HERE.
 All abstracts for the papers delivered at the conference can be read HERE.